 Nutrition Courses – Common Questions

-This page contains answers to common questions (this information is also included in the Beck Health & Nutrition Course Brochure).
-If the answer to your question is not included on this page please, submit an online enquiry or email firstname.lastname@example.org for further assistance.
+This page contains answers to common questions about our nutritionist courses.
+Further information can also be found in or Beck Health & Nutrition Course Brochure).
+If this page doesn’t answer your question, page please submit an online enquiry or email email@example.com for further assistance.

 - Do I need to attend lectures or exams?